 T has been with Inner Peaks since the climbing gym opened in 1998, working in just about all capacities including, but not limited to: managerial, youth and adult instruction and route setting.
 Her experience as a recreational climber, both indoor and outdoors, has provided her with the knowledge to help climbers in meeting their goals.
 As Office Manager, she is also the go-to person for just about anything, but particularly anything about your membership needs.

-NATE HIGGS, Director of Marketing and Instruction
+NATE HIGGS, Director of Operations

 Nate grew up in south Georgia, where he spent as much time as possible outside.
 He was introduced to rock climbing at 18 when he went to college in Vermont.
 During school, he worked as a climbing leader for his school’s outdoor program.
 After college, Nate moved to Colorado, where he worked first as a gear rental office manager and then as a wilderness therapy instructor.
 Now at Inner Peaks, he is excited to be back in a climbing-focused environment.

 Born and raised in Concord, North Carolina, Amber spent her childhood in the woods, exploring and climbing trees but was introduced to the climbing scene while working with high-ropes courses in the team development program.
 Amber came to Inner Peaks in 2011 working as a part time party staff but has grown into the role of Director of Youth Programs.
 “It’s so awesome getting kids pumped about climbing and teaching them how they can improve and watching them reach their climbing goals.” –Amber While not coaching climbing at Inner Peaks, Amber spends her time with her hobby/business of photography and graphic design.
 Amber is looking forward to working hard and helping kids better themselves in climbing.